 Let’s take a look at your little blueberry-sized-babe at week seven.
-He or she now has a more defined face, with a mouth, nostrils, ears and eyes, and brain cells are generated at the rate of 100 per minute.
+They have a more defined face, with a mouth, nostrils, ears and eyes, and brain cells are generated at the rate of 100 per minute.
 The mouth, tongue, tooth buds will also develop this week.

-This weeks, your baby’s arms and legs will start developing, dividing into hand, arm and shoulder segments and leg, knee and foot segments.
+This week your baby’s arms and legs will start developing, dividing into the hand, arm and shoulder segments and leg, knee and foot segments.
 Yet right now, they’ll still look like paddles more than hands and feet, as fingers and toes will be webbed.

-Your baby now has kidneys and ready to start work, as pretty soon your baby will start producing urine.
+Your baby now has kidneys that are ready to start work, as pretty soon your baby will start producing urine.

 What is my body doing at seven weeks pregnant?

-- Swollen Breasts: Some women have gone up a full cup size by seven weeks pregnant, which would be great if they weren’t so uncomfortably tender and achy.
-Of course you can thank those pesky pregnancy hormones for that.
-Ft is also building up in your breasts and more blood flowing towards them.
+Swollen breasts: Some women have gone up a full cup size by seven weeks pregnant, which would be great if they weren’t so uncomfortably tender and achy.
+Of course, you can thank those pesky pregnancy hormones for that.
+It is also building up in your breasts and more blood flowing towards them.
 You might also notice the areola (the dark area around the nipple) has got darker and larger and has little goose-bump-like spots.
 These are sweat glands that supply lubrication – all important changes for when you start breastfeeding.

 What should I be doing when I’m seven weeks pregnant?

-One thing you must look out for is bleeding, whether this is in the form of light dotting or spotting, or lots of blood.
-Bleeding in the first trimester is very common (it affects around one in three women) and doesn’t always indicate miscarriage.
+One thing you must look out for is bleeding, whether this is in the form of light dotting or spotting or lots of blood.
+Bleeding in the first trimester is very common (it affects around one in three women) and doesn’t always indicate a miscarriage.